Apply to Global Summer Studies

 Step 2: Reserve your seat with a deposit

 Submit your online application and your $500 non-refundable deposit with your debit/credit card.
-The payment of the course balance will be due April 1, 2023.
-If you apply on or after April 1, 2023, full payment is required that day.
+The payment of the course balance will be due March 23, 2026.

 Step 3: Apply for a scholarship (only if you are a RISD student)